Insights | Articles

 • Evidence that the employee would have been terminated even if FMLA leave had not been taken.
 For example, a reduction in the workforce that had been documented before taking leave.

 Remember that just because an employer states a legitimate, non-discriminatory reason does not mean that this is the real reason for the actions.
-These stated legitimate, non-discriminatory reasons may be pretext for discrimination.
+These stated legitimate, non-discriminatory reasons may be pretext for employment discrimination.
 For example, the employer may say that the employee had poor performance, but the allegations made about poor performance are not in fact true.
 Or, even if the stated allegations of the poor performance are true, they can still be pretext for discrimination.
 For example, if the employer’s legitimate, non-discriminatory reason is that the employee came into work late, this could in theory be a legitimate, non-discriminatory reason to fire someone, but could be pretext for discrimination if the employer doesn’t fire other people who come in 10 minutes late, or the employer’s policies are to take other, less harsh steps against employees who are 10 minutes late.

 Intersection Between the FMLA and Other Laws